 An error occurred while creating the IIS virtual directory ‘IIS:// ex2016/W3SVC/1/ROOT/owa’ on ex2016′.
 Cmdlet-InvalidOperationExceptio:

-Launch IIS Metabase Explorer, go to Exchange > LM > W3SVC > 1 > ROOT.
-Delete the directory you want by right-clicking on it and choosing Delete.
+- Open the IIS Metabase Explorer, and go to Exchange > LM > W3SVC > 1 > ROOT;

 Now attempt to create the virtual directory again using the New-EcpVirtualDirectory, New-OwaVirtualDirectory, or New-WebApplication cmdlets.